aws-amplify/docs/cli/multienv.md

 This workflow can be used to share complete Amplify projects with people outside of your organization as well by commiting the project into a Git repository.
 If you are doing this remove (or add to the .gitignore) the **team-provider-info.json** which is located in the `amplify` directory.
 You can learn more about this file [HERE](#teamprovider).

-## Hosting
+## Continuous deployment and Hosting

 The Amplify CLI supports basic web application hosting with Amazon S3 and CloudFront.
-You can use the multi-environments feature with the Amplify Console for a fully managed web application hosting solution.
+You can use the multi-environments feature with the Amplify Console for a fully managed web application hosting and continuous deployment solution.
 For more information please [read more about this in the official documentation](LINK)

 ## Setting up master and dev environments